Academic Snapshot: Time and Credits at Bard

 Students in good academic standing who find it necessary to withdraw from the College may apply for rematriculation.
 They must submit an application for rematriculation to the dean of students, stating the reasons for withdrawal and the activities engaged in while away from Bard.
 Students who leave Bard for medical reasons must also submit a physician’s statement that they are ready to resume a full-time academic program.

-Students in good academic standing who wish to withdraw for a stated period of time (one semester or one academic year) may maintain their status as degree candidates by filing a leave of absence form approved by the dean of studies in advance.
+Students in good academic standing who wish to withdraw for a stated period of time (one semester or one academic year) may maintain their status as degree candidates by filing in advance a leave of absence form approved by the dean of studies.
 Such students may rematriculate by notifying the dean of studies of their intention to return by the end of the semester immediately preceding the semester they intend to return.

 A student dismissed for academic reasons may apply for readmission after one year’s absence from Bard by writing to the dean of studies.
 The student’s record at Bard and application for readmission are carefully reviewed; the student must have fulfilled requirements specified by the Faculty Executive Committee at the time of dismissal.